Yoast/wordpress-seo/.github/PULL_REQUEST_TEMPLATE.md

 ## Documentation

 * [ ] I have written documentation for this change.
+For example, comments in the Relevant technical choices, comments in the code, documentation on Confluence / shared Google Drive / [Yoast developer portal](https://developer.yoast.com/), or other.

 ## Quality assurance